skrysmanski/devlog/content/articles/sqlite/performance/index.md

 Regarding shared connection vs. multiple connections:

-* If you only have one thread, it doesn't matter (obviously).
+* If you only have one thread, it doesn't matter.
 * If you do primarily reading...
   * ... and the thread count is <= the CPU (core) count: use multiple connections
   * ... and you have more threads than CPUs (cores): use shared connection